-Conditions for granting include;
+Conditions for re-granting include;

-- 1. No granting will occur until the Memorandum of Understanding has been executed and all required information is received by the Latino Coalition. - 2.
-Grants will be awarded on a cost-reimbursement basis.
-Grantees must submit documentation of allowable costs on a monthly basis.
-Disallowed costs are the responsibility of the grantee.
-Reimbursement of expenses will be based on guidance contained in Office of Management and Budget (OMB) Circular A-122 "Cost Principles for Non-Profit Organizations."
-This Circular establishes principles for determining costs of grants, contracts and other agreements with non-profit organizations.
-CDOC may provide guidance as applicable. - 3.
+- 1. No re-granting will occur until the Memorandum of Understanding has been executed and all required information is received by the Latino Coalition. - 2.
+Sub-grants will be awarded on a cost-reimbursement basis.
+Sub-grantees must submit documentation of allowable costs on a monthly basis.
+Disallowed costs are the responsibility of the sub-grantee.
+Reimbursement of expenses will be based on guidance contained in Office of Management and Budget (OMB) Circular A-122 "Cost Principles for Non-Profit Organizations".
+This Circular establishes principles for determining costs of grants, contracts and other agreements with non-profit organizations. - 3.
 No food or construction expenses are allowable. - 4.
 Any equipment with a per unit acquisition cost of \$5,000 or more, and a useful life of more than one year must have prior written approval from the Latino Coalition.
 Substantial justification will be required for any such requests. - 5.
-Grantees must keep the Apricot and C-Wise database up-to-date with information concerning enrolled participants and program activities.
+Sub-grantees must keep the Apricot and C-Wise database up-to-date with information concerning enrolled participants and program activities.
 This is essential and other data systems will not serve as a substitute. - 6.
-Latino Coalition staff will meet and work with grantees on a regular basis.
+Latino Coalition staff will meet and work with sub-grantees on a regular basis.
 There are several monitoring practices in place.
-LCCL staff will work with grantee project staff to ensure program compliance, the Director of Finance will review project expenses on a monthly basis and the Deputy Executive Director will review program performance, spending patterns and data entry compliance on a regular basis.
-It's important to note that the goal is to strengthen grantee performance and compliance and should be seen as a positive experience.
+LCCL staff will work with sub-grantee project staff to ensure program compliance, the Director of Finance will review project expenses on a monthly basis and the Director of Operations will review program performance, spending patterns and data entry compliance on a regular basis.
+It's important to note that the goal is to strengthen sub-grantee performance and compliance and should be seen as a positive experience.